Food Safety and Licensing

 - All vendors must submit a completed vendor application to Mesa County Public Health each year.

 - Please allow two weeks for processing.
-Once you are approved you will receive a one-page Mesa County Approval letter which you will provide to each event coordinator.
+Once you are approved, you will receive an Event Vendor License that you will need to provide to each event coordinator.

 Approved Temporary Event Vendors